tyler-cox/tyler-cox.github.io/README.md

 -   Tour the venue
 -   Ask about bridal suite
--   book a date
+-   Decorations
--   decorations
+-   Book a date

 ---